 Staff will be keeping daily records of anyone (e.g., camp participants, staff and essential visitors) entering the program setting who stays for 15 minutes or longer to allow for contact tracing in the event of a confirmed COVID-19 case or outbreak.

 Staff will be required to complete a daily health screening and will be wearing Personal Protective Equipment (PPE), as required by guidelines.
 Physical distancing within camper groups will be enforced to the greatest extent possible, with the exception of staff interventions for behaviour management and issuing first aid.
-Masks will not be provided for campers, but parents/guardians may send a mask with their camper if they wish.

 There will be a maximum of 32 campers per location, with some smaller sites accepting fewer campers.